VETERINARY SPECIALIST LOCUM AGENCY.

 I look after recruitment throughout London and the South East of England.
 I pride myself on my client and candidate relationships, ensuring I can deliver a professional, but personal, service from end to end.
 I look forward to working alongside the team and delivering excellence to our clients and candidates

-Senior Veterinary Recruitment Consultant
+Veterinary Recruitment Consultant

-Midlands, North & Scotland
+East Anglia, The North & Scotland

 Having always had a career in administration, I took a break 5 years ago to have my son who has recently started school.
 Whilst I was at home during this time, I completed Level 1 in Bookkeeping through self-study which I thoroughly enjoyed.
 I joined Carlton Professional in September 2019 and couldn’t have joined a friendlier team.